lijobtech/rmscloud-tech-test/README.md

 # RMS Cloud Take Home Challenge - Automating Booking Flow

-A basic test automation suite covering the end-to-end booking workflow for the RMS Cloud application designed in Page Object Model framework principles using Playwright's native out of the box implementation with TypeScript, configured to run in desktop and mobile browsers.
+A basic test automation suite covering the end-to-end booking workflow for the RMS Cloud application.
+Designed with Page Object Model principles using Playwright's out of the box implementation with TypeScript and configured to run in desktop and mobile browsers.

 ## Test Implementation